School-Semester-Summaries/media-semester-1/README.md

 [Click here to go to the Business section](https://github.com/CrossyChainsaw/School-Semester-Summaries/tree/master/Semester%201%20-%20Media/Business)

 # Group Projects
-Work in progress...
+The group projects, also referred to as "Proftaken", were projects wherein you had to combine all the 5 subjects taught in the first 20 weeks.
+The projects we made as a group are TimeCube and Pixoul.

 ## TimeCube
+TimeCube is a cube which tracks how you spend your time across the day.
+Nowadays there are many projects which do the exact same thing.
 The document we delivered as a group can be read when clicked on this link -> [Click here to go to the TimeCube Document](https://github.com/School-Semester-Summaries/media-semester-1/blob/master/Group%20Projects/TimeCube.pdf)

 ## Pixoul
+Pixoul is a medieval pixel art game we built as a group.
+We couldn't work a lot on it so there isn't too much functionality in the game but it can be donwloaded and played.
+Here are the files ->
 [Click here to go to the Pixoul section](https://github.com/School-Semester-Summaries/media-semester-1/tree/master/Group%20Projects/Pixoul)